bp/resqpy/docs/tutorial/well_basics.rst

     # create an xml tree (in memory) and add it to the model's dictionary of parts
     pq14_md_datum.create_xml()

-    # update the epc file on disc (more typically done after creating all the new objects)
+    # update the epc file on disc (more typically done after creating a bunch of new objects)
     model.store_epc()

 Note that for a real well that has been drilled, the actual location of the datum should be available from the drilling information, so the example above is rather unrealistic.